riccardomc/docs.asyncy.com/faq/README.md

 ### Is Asyncy a serverless environment?

 **Yes**, Asyncy is a serverless execution environment.
-The Asyncy Platform provides an HTTP gateway which executes Storyscript in a serverless fashion.
-Storyscripts register with the gateway, therefore do not have an active http server.
+The Asyncy Platform provides an HTTP gateway which executes Storyscript in a serverless design.

 ### Is Asyncy a Paas, Baas, or Faas?

-Asyncy is a **Platform as a Service** (aka PaaS) which has some functionality of Backend as a Service (BaaS) and Functions as a Service (Faas).
-Asyncy's Engine is our BaaS and custom code can as in a FaaS.
+Asyncy is a **Platform as a Service** (aka PaaS) which has functionality of Backend as a Service (BaaS) and Functions as a Service (FaaS).
+Hard to put one label on it.

 ### Does Asyncy use Kubernetes under-the-hood?